-- Cool, moist skin with goose bumps when in the heat
+- Cool, moist skin with goose bumps when in the heat.

-- Heavy sweating
+- Heavy sweating.

-- Weak, rapid pulse
+- Weak, rapid pulse.

-- Low blood pressure upon standing
+- Low blood pressure upon standing.

-- Muscle cramps
+- Muscle cramps.

 When to see a doctor

-If you think you're experiencing heat exhaustion:
+If you think you have heat exhaustion:

-- Stop all activity and rest
+- Stop all activity and rest.

-- Move to a cooler place
+- Move to a cooler place.

-- Drink cool water or sports drinks
+- Drink cool water or sports drinks.

 In hot weather, your body cools itself mainly by sweating.
 The evaporation of your sweat regulates your body temperature.
-However, when you exercise strenuously or otherwise overexert in hot, humid weather, your body is less able to cool itself efficiently.
+But when you exercise strenuously or otherwise overexert in hot, humid weather, your body is less able to cool itself efficiently.

 Besides hot weather and strenuous activity, other causes of heat exhaustion include:

-- Alcohol use, which can affect your body's ability to regulate your temperature
+- Alcohol use, which can affect your body's ability to regulate your temperature.

-- Overdressing, particularly in clothes that don't allow sweat to evaporate easily
+- Overdressing, particularly in clothes that don't allow sweat to evaporate easily.

-You can take a number of precautions to prevent heat exhaustion and other heat-related illnesses.
+There are a lot of things you can do to prevent heat exhaustion and other heat-related illnesses.
 When temperatures climb, remember to:

-- Wear loosefitting, lightweight clothing.
-Wearing excess clothing or clothing that fits tightly won't allow your body to cool properly.
+- Wear loose fitting, lightweight clothing.
+Wearing too much clothing or clothing that fits tightly won't allow your body to cool properly.

 - Protect against sunburn.
-Sunburn affects your body's ability to cool itself, so protect yourself outdoors with a wide-brimmed hat and sunglasses and use a broad-spectrum sunscreen with an SPF of at least 15.
-Apply sunscreen generously, and reapply every two hours — or more often if you're swimming or sweating.
+Sunburn affects your body's ability to cool itself.
+Protect yourself outdoors with a wide-brimmed hat and sunglasses.
+Use a broad-spectrum sunscreen with an SPF of at least 15.
+Apply sunscreen generously and reapply every two hours.
+Reapply more often if you're swimming or sweating.

 - Drink plenty of fluids.
-Staying hydrated will help your body sweat and maintain a normal body temperature.
+Staying hydrated helps your body sweat and keep a normal body temperature.

-- Take extra precautions with certain medications.
-Be on the lookout for heat-related problems if you take medications that can affect your body's ability to stay hydrated and dissipate heat.
+- Be careful with certain medicines.
+Watch for heat-related problems if you take medicines that can affect your body's ability to stay hydrated and respond to heat.

 Never leave anyone in a parked car.
 This is a common cause of heat-related deaths in children.
 When parked in the sun, the temperature in your car can rise 20 degrees Fahrenheit (more than 11 C) in 10 minutes.

-It's not safe to leave a person in a parked car in warm or hot weather, even if the windows are cracked or the car is in shade.
-When your car is parked, keep it locked to prevent a child from getting inside.
+It's not safe to leave someone in a parked car in warm or hot weather, even if the windows are cracked or the car is in shade.
+Keep parked cars locked to prevent a child from getting inside.

 - Take it easy during the hottest parts of the day.
-If you can't avoid strenuous activity in hot weather, drink fluids and rest frequently in a cool spot.
+If you can't avoid strenuous activity in hot weather, drink fluids and rest often in a cool spot.
 Try to schedule exercise or physical labor for cooler parts of the day, such as early morning or evening.

 - Get acclimated.
 Limit time spent working or exercising in heat until you're conditioned to it.
-People who are not used to hot weather are especially susceptible to heat-related illness.
+People who aren't used to hot weather are especially susceptible to heat-related illness.
 It can take several weeks for your body to adjust to hot weather.

-- A blood test to check for low blood sodium or potassium and the content of gases in your blood
+- A blood test, to check for low blood sodium or potassium and the content of gases in your blood.

-- Muscle function tests to check for rhabdomyolysis — serious damage to your muscle tissue
+- Muscle function tests, to check for rhabdomyolysis — serious damage to your muscle tissue.

 In most cases, you can treat heat exhaustion yourself by doing the following:

 - Try cooling measures.
-If possible, take a cool shower, soak in a cool bath, or put towels soaked in cool water on your skin.
+If possible, take a cool shower, soak in a cool bath or put towels soaked in cool water on your skin.
 If you're outdoors and not near shelter, soaking in a cool pond or stream can help bring your temperature down.